nasa-petal/nasa_petal_snorkel/README.md

 ## Overview

 The aim of this project is to use Snorkel to build a training set of labeled biomimicry papers.
 Our goal is to train a classifier over the data that can predict what label a certain biomimicry paper should receive.
 We have access to a large amount of unlabeled data, but in order to train a classifier we need to label our data, but doing so by hand for real world applications can often be prohibitively slow and expensive.
-In these cases, we can turn to a weak supervision approach, using labeling functions (LFs) in Snorkel: noisy, programmatic rules and heuristics that assign labels to unlabeled training data.
+In these cases, we can turn to a weak supervision approach, using labeling functions (LFs) in Snorkel.
+LFs are noisy, programmatic rules and heuristics that assign labels to unlabeled training data.

 This repository contains scripts, notebooks, data, and docs used for utilizing the snorkel system to build a training set.

 <p align="center">
   <img width="1000" src="https://github.com/ARalevski/My_Portfolio/blob/main/images/snorkel_illustration_final_white_blackborder.png"